tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/开发者指南/SDK下载_intl.md

 ## Overview
 To help you integrate TcaplusDB, this document provides links to download TcaplusDB SDK.

-<!-Update History
+<!——Update History
-To make it easier for you to integrate TcaplusDB, please check [Update History](https://intl.cloud.tencent.com/document/product/596/31926). before downloading SDK.->
+To make it easier for you to integrate TcaplusDB, please check [Update History](https://intl.cloud.tencent.com/document/product/596/31926). before downloading SDK.——>

 ## Downloading Linux C++ SDK